FimasDevelopment/IndexCertificate/README.md

 **-  function buyCertificate(uint cPremium):** The Buyer enters into the contract here by paying the Contract Premium.
 	The Issuer gets the Premium immediately.

+**- function updatePrice(uint cPremium, uint iValue) :** only the issuer can update the contract premium and Index Value.
+Usually at the same time.